input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>Default value: `secret.key`.
     <br/>&nbsp;
 7.  `--backup-phrase PHRASE`
-    <br/>12-word phrase to recover the wallet.
+    <br/>A 12-word phrase to recover the wallet.
 This phrase was generated during wallet's creation.
     <br/>Words should be separated by spaces.
     <br/>Default value: none.
     <br/>&nbsp;
 8.  `--listen IP:PORT`
     <br>Specify IP-address and port node uses to listen requests from other nodes.
     <br/>Default value: `0.0.0.0:3000`.
-    <br/>**Please make sure that IP-address and port are accessible, otherwise work of the node isn't guaranteed**.
+    <br/>**Please make sure that IP-address and port are accessible, otherwise it is not guaranteed that the node works properly**.
     <br/>&nbsp;
 9.  `--supporter`
-    <br/>Launch DHT supporter instead of full node.
+    <br/>Launch DHT supporter instead of a full node.
     <br/>&nbsp;
 10. `--dht-key HOST_ID`
-    <br/>DHT key in Base64-URL format (we use it for Kademlia instance).
+    <br/>DHT key in Base64-URL format (it is used for Kademlia instance).
     <br/>Default value: none
     <br/>Example: `--dht-key dYGuDj0BrJxCsTC9ntJE7ePT7wUoVdQMH3sKLzQD8bo=`
     <br/>&nbsp;
 11. `--time-lord`
-    <br/>Node is a **time lord**, i.e. one responsible for system start time decision & propagation.
+    <br/> A node is a **time lord**, i.e. one responsible for system start time decision & propagation.
     <br/>This option is used in **development** mode only.
     <br/>&nbsp;
 12. `--stats`